 OC9.4.7.5 Requirements to inform The Company and/or Network Operator where a Genset, HVDC System, DC Converter or Restoration Contractor’s Plant and Apparatus cannot operate within its safe operating limits during the Demand restoration process

-OC9.4.7.5.1 If following the successful initiation and subsequent termination of a Local Joint Restoration Plan or Distribution Restoration Zone Plan and during the wider System Restoration process, any Genset or HVDC System or DC Converter Station or Restoration Contractor’s Plant and Apparatus cannot, because of the Demand being experienced, keep within its safe operating parameters, the Generator or HVDC System Owner or DC Converter Station owner or Restoration Contractor shall, inform The Company and relevant Network Operator.
-The Company or relevant Network Operator (as appropriate) will, where possible, either instruct Demand to be altered or will re-configure the Total System or will instruct a User or Restoration Contractors to re-configure its System in order to alleviate the problem being experienced by the Genset or HVDC System or DC Converter or Restoration Contractor’s Plant and Apparatus.
+OC9.4.7.5.1 If following the successful initiation and subsequent termination of a Local Joint Restoration Plan or Distribution Restoration Zone Plan and during the wider System Restoration process including the implementation of Regional Restoration Plans, any Generator with a CUSC Contract who owns and/or operates a Power Station, or HVDC System or DC Converter Station or Restoration Contractor’s Plant and Apparatus cannot, because of the Demand being experienced, keep within its safe operating parameters, the Generator or HVDC System Owner or DC Converter Station owner or Restoration Contractor shall, inform The Company and relevant Network Operator.
+The Company or relevant Network Operator (as appropriate) will, where possible, either instruct Demand to be altered or will re-configure the Total System or will instruct a User or Restoration Contractors to re-configure its System in order to alleviate the problem being experienced by the Generator’s Plant and Apparatus or HVDC System or DC Converter or Restoration Contractor’s Plant and Apparatus.
 If a Local Joint Restoration Plan or Distribution Restoration Zone Plan is in operation, then the arrangements set out therein shall apply.
-In both scenarios, The Company and/or Network Operator accepts that any decision to keep a Genset or HVDC System or DC Converter Station or Restoration Contractor’s Plant and Apparatus operating, if outside its safe operating parameters, is one for the User or Restoration Contractor concerned alone and accepts that the User or Restoration Contractor may change output on that Genset or HVDC System or DC Converter or Restoration Contractor’s Plant and Apparatus if it believes it is necessary for safety reasons (whether relating to personnel or Plant and/or Apparatus).
-If such a change is made without prior notice, then the User or Restoration Contractor shall inform The Company and/or Network Operator as soon as reasonably practical (unless a Local Joint Restoration Plan and/or Distribution Restoration Zone Plan is in operation in which case the arrangements set out therein shall apply).
+In both scenarios, The Company and/or Network Operator accepts that any decision to keep a Generator’s Plant and Apparatus or HVDC System or DC Converter Station or Restoration Contractor’s Plant and Apparatus operating, if outside its safe operating parameters, is one for the User or Restoration Contractor concerned alone and accepts that the User or Restoration Contractor may change output on that Generator’s Plant and Apparatus or HVDC System or DC Converter or Restoration Contractor’s Plant and Apparatus if it believes it is necessary for safety reasons (whether relating to personnel or Plant and/or Apparatus).
+If such a change is made without prior notice, then the User or Restoration Contractor shall inform The Company and/or Network Operator as soon as reasonably practical (unless a Local Joint Restoration Plan and/or Distribution Restoration Zone Plan and/or Regional Restoration Plan is in operation in which case the arrangements set out therein shall apply).
 In the case of a Distribution Restoration Zone, where the Network Operator experiences situations where any Restoration Contractor’s Plant and Apparatus is unable to keep within safe operating parameters and this is likely to affect the integrity and progression of the Distribution Restoration Zone, the Network Operator shall inform The Company without delay.

 OC9.4.7.6 Local Joint Restoration Plan and Distribution Restoration Zone Plan Establishment, Testing and Provisions